Dosage Form: tablet, film coated

 The drug should be discontinued immediately at the first appearance of skin rash, jaundice, or any other sign of hypersensitivity and supportive measures instituted (see PRECAUTIONS, Information for Patients and ADVERSE REACTIONS).

 Cases of sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias and weakness have been reported in patients receiving fluoroquinolones, including Ofloxacin.
 Symptoms may occur soon after initiation of Ofloxacin and may be irreversible.
-Ofloxacin should be discontinued immediately if the patient experiences symptoms of neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations in sensations including light touch, pain, temperature, position sense, and vibratory sensation.
+Ofloxacin should be discontinued immediately if the patient experiences symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations of sensations including light touch, pain, temperature, position sense or vibratory sensation.

 Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Ofloxacin tablets, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.